s3dman/pharmaC/README.md

 		Software Specification:
 			- Frontend used: Python 3.8+
 			- Backend used: Data Files
+			#TODO idk ithrem mathiyo or some more changes veno

 # (3) SYSTEM DESIGN
 	(3.1) DATA FILE/TABLE DESIGN: